Melindrea/smaty.se-content/pages/wip-teasers.md

 shortTitle: WIP Teasers
 pageTitle: Excerpts from current works
 title: WIP Teasers
+excerpt: "Find your paragraph-length excerpts from works in progress here, and get a feel for my style, both themes and subject matter"
 ---

 ## Why did it have to be snakes?